RutujaTalekar/StudyBuddy-RAG-Project/README.md

-# 📚 StudyBuddy: RAG Chatbot for "Introduction to System Design" by Alex Fu
+# 📚 StudyBuddy: RAG Chatbot for "Introduction to System Design" by Alex Xu

 StudyBuddy is a Retrieval-Augmented Generation (RAG) chatbot built using Python, OpenAI's GPT models, and ChromaDB.
 It allows you to interact with the book *Introduction to System Design* by Alex Xu as if it were your personal tutor.